Connor thought the same as many kids—this was a legal buzz, easy to find, inexpensive, and safe.

 Laura was addicted to heroin, but she overdosed from morphine, cocaine and alcohol.

 Everyone thought Ian would attend college on a tennis scholarship.
-No one suspected that he would become a heroin addict.

 Montana thought he was taking LSD, but actually died from a deadly synthetic version called N-bomb.

 Daniel was an ice-hockey player who partied hard with his friends.